-You should opt out of guard.me@SFU once you have applied and received proof of your BC MSP enrollment (scan copy of your valid BC CareCard/Services Card, a current invoice or a letter confirming coverage).
-If you are a TA, you may contact firstname.lastname@example.org to request a confirmation letter.
+You should opt out of guard.me@SFU once you have applied and received proof of your BC MSP enrolment (scan copy of your valid BC Services Card, a current invoice or a letter confirming coverage).
+If you are a TSSU member, you may contact firstname.lastname@example.org to request a confirmation letter.

-- BC MSP card must be valid the day you opt-out from the guard.me plan.
-Expired BC MSP card will not be accepted as a proof of coverage.
+- Your BC MSP card must be valid the day you opt-out from the guard.me plan.
+Expired BC MSP card will not be accepted as a proof of coverage

 - The name and date of birth on your BC MSP card must match SFU records.

 - If your MSP card is issued more than 3 months prior to the start of the semester, no additional document is required.
 You only need to submit a photo of your MSP card to opt out.